 He is the patron saint of Lisbon, of the town of Ardanaz de Egüés, Sigüenza, Corbera, Lucena del Puerto, Guadassuar, Laujar de Andarax, Molina de Segura, San Vicente del Monte, San Vicente de la Barquera, Graíces, San Vicente de Alcántara (Badajoz), Paredes de Escalona (Toledo), Zalamea la Real, of the Italian city of Vicenza, of San Vicente de Cañete, in the province of the same name in Lima, of Los Realejos (Tenerife), where it also has the privilege of being the only image of the Holy Martyr in the entire Canary archipelago being a holiday every January 22nd since 1609 by vote of the old town hall of Realejo de Abajo after the end of the plague of Landres where the town hall goes, this being one of the oldest civic-religious processions in the Canary Islands in gratitude to the co-patron Saint Vincent the Martyr, the vintners and vinegar makers.
 Its festival is celebrated on January 22nd.

 In the city of Valencia, in addition to being its patron, San Vicente Mártir is also the patron of the Guild of Dressmakers and Dressmakers.
-Valencia’s patron saint festival is held on 22 January.
+Valencia’s patron saint festival is normally held on 22 January.
+In 2023, the date has been changed to April 24th.

 San Vicente is the patron of the Order of the Deacons of the diocese of Bergamo (Italy).